atreyasha/sentiment-argument-mining/docs/shankar_todos.md

     1.  **TODO** push final paper and bibtex when all is done, add global references to results from paper

-    2.  **TODO** possibly improve final output and format to all claims and premises extracted from speeches

-    3.  add script to compute classification report of best model at the end of training
+    2.  add script to compute classification report of best model at the end of training

-    4.  add test scripts to ensure constant sanity checks, or test manually on jarvis
+    3.  add test scripts to ensure constant sanity checks, or test manually on jarvis

 2. Sequence encoding